qrdlgit/misc/vouch.md

 | Additional Voices     |         | If there are any additional voices missing from the list, they will be added here                                                  |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |

 I believe most presidents have been circumspect in their denials around this.
 Considering how often they lie to get elected though, not sure it's relevant either way.
 Carter is in hospice, and he once did promise that he would get the truth out to Americans, but walked it back after getting elected. https://en.wikipedia.org/wiki/Jimmy_Carter_UFO_incident

-If I am missing anyone here, let me know.
+If I am missing anyone here, let me know in issues.
 I'll try to keep it updated as more voices show up.